Greek Chicken Risotto is easy, delicious and all made in ONE POT!

 - stir: Once your rice is baked to delightful creaminess, you remove from the oven and vigorously stir in your Parmesan and feta and 1/2 cup more chicken broth.
 We stir vigorously not just to melt the cheese but more importantly the stirring helps to release the starch that gives risotto its distinctively creamy, rich texture.
 Then all that’s left to do is stir in our chicken and warm through and garnish with plenty of freshly chopped tomatoes and EAT!

 - garnish: Garnish with freshly chopped tomatoes, additional Feta, freshly grated Parmesan cheese and fresh parsley if desired.
-Season with salt and pepper to taste.
-DIVE IN!
+You could even top with a dollop of tzatziki!

 HOW TO STORE CHICKEN RISOTTO